 The program’s scholarly modules stand out by their strictly interdisciplinary design.
 Grouped around core themes and concerns in the study of the United States, they combine classes from different disciplinary perspective and allow wide room for pursuing individual interests.
 The titles of the modules make this clear, as does the nature of the expertise integrated into the modules.

-The titles of the modules for the MA include (starting in the winter term of 2023/24):
+The titles of the modules for the MA include:

 - Cultures of Difference

 - Media, Society, and Culture

 In addition to the scholarly components of the program, we offer a highly innovative Professional Skills Module (Schlüsselqualifikationsmodul) that enables students to develop advanced abilities in integrating academic training with applied knowledge via project creation and implementation.
 In this this module, called iCAN (or individual-international-integrated Career and Academic Knowledge and Networking), students acquire practical and analytical skills needed for the publication of an academic journal, aspeers: emerging voices in american studies.
 Working together as a team, they go through all steps involved in reviewing, discussing, improving, editing, etc. academic articles for publication.

 Rounding off the program, and formally embedded into the possibilities to earn credits, are opportunities to study abroad and to pursue a professional internship.

 We encourage students to consider American Studies for a variety of Wahlbereich (Minor/elective area) options.
 Generally, you can select any combination of modules that best fits your study plans, from a single module upwards.
 While planning for your courses in American Studies, do keep in mind both the language requirement and the prerequisite courses necessary to enroll in some of the advanced modules.